-Loan demand from households was perceived higher in 2023 Q3, for both house purchase loans and consumer loans.
+Loan demand from households was perceived higher in 2024 Q1, for both house purchase loans and consumer loans.

-Chart 13.
-Changes in current loan demand of households and anticipation over the next three months
+Chart 13 Changes in current loan demand of households and expectations over the next three months13

-: Calculated as net percentages.
+13: Calculated as net percentages.
 Positive values indicate an increase in loan demand, whereas negative ones a decrease in loan demand.
-Source: Bank of Albania.
+Source: The Bank of Albania.

 On banks' view, the higher loan demand from households in this quarter was mainly attributed to the increased needs for loans to finance both house purchase and consumption.
-On the contrary, the current and expected developments in the housing market; the overall level of interest rates; and the internal financing deployment, were reported as factors with negative impact on the loan demand.
+Likewise, the general level of interest rates in consumer loans was reported as a driving factor for the loan demand from households On the contrary, the use of alternative financing sources, consumer confidence and current and expected developments in the housing market were reported as factors with negative impact on the loan demand.

-Chart 14.
-Factors contributing to changes in the loan demand of households
+Chart 14 Factors contributing to changes in the loan demand of households

-: Calculated as net percentages.
+14: Calculated as net percentages.
 Positive values indicate that the factor has contributed to an increase of loan demand, while the negative ones to a decrease of loan demand.

-Source: Bank of Albania.
+Source: The Bank of Albania.

-In 2023 Q4, banks expect higher loan demand, for both house purchase loans and consumption financing (Chart 13).
+In 2024 Q2, banks expect the loan demand to continue to be high, both in regard of financing consumption and house purchase loans (Chart 13).